-Bodhi Season is a lot like the first week or two of a diet to lose weight – as opposed to other health concerns or philosophical reasons, religious and/or ethical.
-Generally, a diet involves the removal of foods we’ve been eating, and we’re left with all the things that we would have been eating anyway if we liked it.
+Bodhi Season is a lot like the first week or two of a diet to lose weight – as opposed to other acute health concerns, philosophical reasons, religious, and/or ethical reasons.
+Generally, a diet involves the removal of foods we’ve been eating, and we’re left with what became really boring compared to candy and burgers.
 Those first couple of weeks can be tough, but then something magical happens.
-You actually start to like those foods and even get used to the smaller amounts.
+You actually start to like those “boring” foods and even get used to the smaller amounts.

 Your brain is like that too.
 It will adjust to whatever you’re feeding it.
 If you dwell on angry thoughts, you do become an angry person.
 If you’re fed enough propaganda of whatever brand, your brain does wrap around it and you start to believe it.